sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-train/ai-core-aiapi-postman-train.md

 Every data entity *(dataset, model weights)* in SAP AI Core is considered **artifact**.

-Previous we uploaded our data to AWS S3 and connected S3 to SAP AI Core.
+Previously you uploaded your data to AWS S3 and connected S3 to SAP AI Core.

-Now we have specifically point to that dataset of S3.
+Now you will specifically point to that dataset in S3.

 > **COLLECTIONS** > *POST* Create artifact